patricklafrance/wmfnext-shell/README.md

 ### Remote application

-> A full host example is available in the Github repository [wmfnext-remote-1](https://github.com/patricklafrance/wmfnext-remote-1).
+> A remote application example is available in the Github repository [wmfnext-remote-1](https://github.com/patricklafrance/wmfnext-remote-1).

 It's time to create our first remote module!
 We'll use a file structure similar to what we used for the host application.